martyjs/marty/docs/_api/top-level-api/index.md

 <h3 id="register">Marty.register(class, [id])</h3>

-Register a Marty class into the [container](#container).
+Register a Marty class into the [registry](#registry).
 Instantiates an instance with the [dispatcher]({% url /api/dispatcher/index.html#default %}) and returns it.
 Optionally takes a store Id as the second argument.
 Defaults to the store name.

 {% highlight js %}
 class UserStore extends Marty.Store {